Published on

 Cons:

-• Limited functionality for street view.
+• Limited functionality for street view in some areas.

-• You can't see real-time maps.
+• You can't see truly real-time maps of your house.

 Are there panoramic images available?